swizzlevixen/letterboxd/README.markdown

 # Letterboxd

-`v0.2.0a`
+`v0.2.0a0`

+A Python 3 implementation of the [Letterboxd API v0](http://api-docs.letterboxd.com/).

+Python 3.6+ is required, because this library uses formatted strings, among other modern niceties.

 **THE CODE IS CURRENTLY IN AN ALPHA STATE, AND MAY BE VERY BROKEN, AND/OR WHAT IS WORKING NOW MAY BREAK IN THE FUTURE.**

-A Python 3 implementation of the [Letterboxd API v0](http://api-docs.letterboxd.com/).
-Python 3.6+ is required, because this uses formatted strings.

-Currently a ***WORK-IN-PROGRESS,*** focusing first on retrieving watchlists and other lists.
+Currently a ***WORK-IN-PROGRESS,*** focusing first on retrieving watchlists and other lists for users.

+## Letterboxd API Access

 Letterboxd has posted an [example ruby client](https://github.com/grantyb/letterboxd-api-example-ruby-client), but as they say in the readme there:

 > Although the Letterboxd API isn’t public yet (as at 2017-06-12), we have seeded some developers with API keys.

-If you need more information about API access, please see https://letterboxd.com/api-coming-soon/
+If you need more information about API access, please see [https://letterboxd.com/api-coming-soon/]().

-## API Coverage

-The library currently covers these Letterboxd API endpoints:

-#### Film

-- /film/{id}
-- /film/{id}/availability — this data is first-party only
-- /film/{id}/me

-#### Me

-- /me

-#### Member

-- /member/{id}/watchlist

-## Contributions
+## Documentation

-Code files should be passed through the [Black](https://github.com/ambv/black) Python code formatter before check-in.
+Documentation is written in the `/docs` folder, and being generated for [human-readable documentation on Read the Docs](https://letterboxd.readthedocs.io).

+At the moment, most of the docs are generated automatically from the code’s docstrings.
+More human documentation will come as we approach v1.0.

 ## Usage